tsunko/teensy-minimal-bare-metal-zig/README.md

 Build the flashable image using `zig build`, then use `arm-none-eabi\bin\objcopy -O ihex -R .eeprom <output ELF in zig-out>` to produce a valid image for the default Teensy flashing program.

+This project was mostly based on using https://github.com/blazer82/baremetal-blinky.teensy as a template to translate from.